Chart Color Schemes

 Educational outcomes in Gulfview Heights fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 19.0%, significantly lower than Australia's average of 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 13.4%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.0%).
-Trade and technical skills are prevalent, with 36.9% of residents aged 15+ holding vocational credentials – advanced diplomas at 9.5% and certificates at 27.4%.
+Vocational credentials are prevalent, with 36.9% of residents aged 15+ holding them, including advanced diplomas (9.5%) and certificates (27.4%).
+Educational participation is high at 26.0%, with 9.0% in primary education, 8.2% in secondary education, and 5.2% pursuing tertiary education.

-Educational participation is high, with 26.0% of residents currently enrolled in formal education.
+Educational participation is notably high, with 26.0% of residents currently enrolled in formal education.
 This includes 9.0% in primary education, 8.2% in secondary education, and 5.2% pursuing tertiary education.

 Frequently Asked Questions - Education